Storage and Data Guide

 Globus is a web-based file transfer system that works in the background to move files between systems with Globus endpoints.
 Refer to Transferring Files - Globus for complete instructions on using Globus with NCSA computing resources.

-The filesystem areas are accessible via the cluster’s Globus endpoint, not just for transfers to/from the system from/to other Globus endpoints, but also Box storage and Google Drive storage via the respective Globus endpoint collections.
+All the file system areas are available for access via the cluster’s Globus endpoint, not just for transfers to/from the system from/to other Globus endpoints, but also to/from Box storage and Google Drive storage via the respective Globus connectors.
+You can also create a shared Globus endpoint to share data with people not affiliated with the University of Illinois system.

 POSIX Endpoint

-The Campus Cluster POSIX endpoint collection name is “Illinois Research Storage”.
+The Campus Cluster POSIX endpoint collection name is: “Illinois Research Storage”

 Box Endpoint

-The Campus Cluster Box endpoint collection name is “Illinois Research Storage - Box”.
+The Campus Cluster Box endpoint collection name is: “Illinois Research Storage - Box”

 Google Drive Endpoint

-The Campus Cluster Google Drive endpoint collection name is “Illinois Research Storage - Google Drive”.
+The Campus Cluster Google Drive endpoint collection name is: “Illinois Research Storage - Google Drive”

 Lab Workstations/Laptops

-This access method is especially helpful for data acquisition from instruments straight onto the Research Storage system, and for viewing files remotely for use in other GUI-based software that is run on local machines instead of in a clustered environment.
+Groups are able to request that their /projects area be made accessible for mounting on workstations and laptops in their research labs on campus.
+This access method is especially helpful for data acquisition from instruments straight on to the Research Storage system, and for viewing files remotely for use in other GUI-based software that is run on local machines instead of in a clustered environment.
+This access method is only available to machines on campus, and some security restrictions must be followed.
+For more information see the NFS/Samba Section of this guide below.

 Managing Your Data Usage

-Quota Command
+CLI Quota Command

 [testuser1@cc-login1 ~]$ quota